revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JavaBasics.md

 <blockquote>

-Access modifiers allow us to set the scope or accessibility or visibility of a data member be it a field, constructor, class, or method.
+Access modifiers allow us to set the scope or accessibility, or visibility of a data member be it a field, constructor, class, or method.
 The four different types of access specifiers
 - Public
 - Protected
 - Private